getreu/tp-note/doc/source/tp-note--manual.md

 ![The folder in which the new note will be created.](images/workflow1-1.png){width="10cm"}

-Alternatively you can open the folder you want to create a new note in and right-click on some empty white space.
+Alternatively you can open the folder where you want to create a new note and right-click on some empty white space.

 ![The new unmodified note created by template on disk](images/workflow1-2.png){width="10cm"}